toddkitta/CortanaIntelligenceSuiteWorkshopManual/04 Exercise 4 - Operationalize ML Scoring with Azure ML and Data Factory.md

     ![Screenshot](images/create_azure_ml_scored_dataset_1.png)
 1. Select **Azure Blob storage** from the list.
 2. In the new window, be sure change the JSON file to match the following or copy the below JSON text and paste into the browser window.
-You can also copy this from **Listing 3** in [http://aka.ms/adfcode](http://aka.ms/adfcode).

     ```json
     {